crisperdue/prooftoys-site/content/hands-on.md

 - **How long is a lunar?** (upcoming)

-### Tutorial
+### Extended Tutorial

 - [**The Natural Numbers Game**]({{< relref "/number-game/tutorial1.md" >}})

   Extended tutorial that develops some basic propertiess of the natural numbers from first principles.
-Uses mathematical induction and goal-directed proof.  *Note: A simple example such as the Country Music Theorem can be an equally good starting point for working with Prooftoys, but this tutorial also introduces proof by induction and takes you through several proofs.*
+Uses mathematical induction and goal-directed proof throughout.  *Note: A simple example such as the Country Music Theorem can be an equally good starting point for working with Prooftoys, but this tutorial also introduces proof by induction and takes you through several proofs.*

 #### Tool